LLC vs. Sole Proprietorship: Which Structure is the best to select?

 LLCs can be:

-• Member-managed, where all members participate in operations
+• Member-managed, in which all members are involved in operations.

 Operating Agreement